Iran’s Supreme Leader Ali Khamenei killed in US-Israeli attacks: Reports

 Reporting from Tehran, Al Jazeera’s Tohid Asadi said there has so far been no official confirmation from Tehran.

-He noted that Iranian Foreign Minister Abbas Araghchi told NBC News that “as far as I know” Iran’s Supreme Leader, as well as other top Iranian officials remained in good health.
+He noted that Iranian Foreign Minister Abbas Araghchi told NBC News earlier that “as far as I know” Iran’s Supreme Leader, as well as other top Iranian officials remained in good health.

 US President Donald Trump told NBC News in an interview that he believed reports of Khamenei’s death were a “correct story”